-Standard fish oil extracts come in giant pills that are tough to swallow, cause burping and have a fish odor.The fish oil in this product has no odor or taste due to the exceptionally clean deodorization and stabilization process during production.
+Standard fish oil extracts typically come in giant pills that are tough to swallow, cause burping and have a fishy odor.The fish oil in this product has no odor or taste due to the exceptionally clean deodorization and stabilization process during production.
 This also limits how the oils breakdown when stored.

-EPA (Eicosapentaenoic Acid): EPA is one of the main omega-3 polyunsaturated fats found in fish.EPA can inhibit arachidonic acid, our main pro-inflammatory fat and in doing so short-circuits the production of pro-inflammatory chemicals in the cyclooxygenase and lipoxygenase pathways.
+EPA (Eicosapentaenoic Acid): EPA is one of the main omega-3 polyunsaturated fats found in fish.EPA can inhibit the effects of arachidonic acid, our main pro-inflammatory fat and in doing so short-circuits the production of pro-inflammatory chemicals in the cyclooxygenase and lipoxygenase pathways.

-EPA ‘thins’ the blood by reducing blood viscosity and how ‘sticky’ the platelets are.
+EPA can also "thin" the blood by reducing blood viscosity and how "sticky" the platelets are.
 EPA can boost levels of HDL “good” cholesterol by 12%.One gram of the ethyl form of of EPA (in this formula) has been shown to be more effective in depression than larger quantities (2-4 grams) of non-ethyl form EPA.

 DHA (Docosahexaenoic Acid) DHA: DHA is the second main omega-3 polyunsaturated fatty acid derived from fish.DHA is readily converted into EPA in humans, and competes in the same way that EPA does with arachidonic acid, limiting the production of pro-inflammatory chemicals.

-Omega-3 fats are some of the most important nutrients one can add to their regimen because of their widespread anti-inflammatory and disease modifying effects.While consuming dietary fish is a great start, it’s difficult to achieve therapeutic levels of omega-3 fats in the body this way.And sadly, so much of our fish supply is contaminated with mercury and other toxins that the FDA actually suggests limiting consumption.
+Omega-3 fats are some of the most important nutrients one can add to their regimen because of their widespread antioxidant and health promoting effects.While consuming dietary fish is a great start, it’s difficult to achieve therapeutic levels of omega-3 fats in the body this way.And sadly, so much of our fish supply is contaminated with mercury and other toxins that the FDA actually suggests limiting consumption.
 Therefore we highly recommend supplementing with a clean omega-3 supplement like Essential Fatty Acids!